alpacahq/user-docs/content/alpaca-works-with/ifttt.md

 <br>
 ### <a name="stepthree"></a>Step 3: Visit Alpaca's Page on IFTTT
-To initiate the integration, visit log into IFTTT and visit [Alpaca's page on IFTTT](https://www.ifttt.com/alpaca).
+To initiate the integration, log into IFTTT and visit [Alpaca's page on IFTTT](https://www.ifttt.com/alpaca).
 On this page, click 'Connect'.

 <center><img src="./1-IFTTT-Alpaca-Page.png" width="80%"></center>